- For other places with the same name, see San Jose (disambiguation).

 By bus

-[edit]Of course most local buses start or end here.
-There are several bus terminals in San José.
+[edit]There are several bus terminals in San José that operate domestically; these are listed at Costa Rica#Get around.
 It is important to know which bus terminal serves your bus route.
 Bus stops are usually every few blocks in the city.
-Always take a taxi, when traveling with luggage:

 International buses

-[edit]International buses typically connect San Jose to Managua.
-TicaBus is the only company that continues towards Tapachula, Mexico from Managua via San Salvador and Guatemala City; and to Panama City from San Jose in the other direction.
+[edit]International buses typically connect Managua with San José.
+TicaBus is the only company that also operates in Tapachula, Mexico via San Salvador and Guatemala City; and from Panama City to San José in the south.

-- Ticabus (Transportes Internacionales Centroamericanos), 200 m north and 100 m west of Torre Mercedes (Paseo Colón) (in front of the Magisterio Nacional Mortuary), ☏ +506 2296-9788.
+- 4 Ticabus (Transportes Internacionales Centroamericanos), 200 m north and 100 m west of Torre Mercedes (Paseo Colón) (in front of the Magisterio Nacional Mortuary), ☏ +506 2296-9788.
 International bus company going across the Central American isthmus between Panama City and Managua.
 From Managua one route goes to Tegucigalpa and San Pedro Sula in Honduras while another continues along the Pan American Hwy to San Salvador, Guatemala City and Tapachula in Mexico.
 They also have another north-south route connecting El Salvador to Honduras.
+Also has routes from Panama and Nicaragua to Costa Rica.

-- Panama – There are a few buses a day that leave from David to San Jose.
+There are a few buses a day that leave from David, Panama to San José.
 The bus is about $20 and takes around 8 hr, which includes the border crossing at Paso Canoas.
 At the border, you will get off the bus, have your luggage inspected, get your Panama exit stamp, walk across the border to the Costa Rica immigration, and get your entrance stamp, luggage inspected again, and wait for the bus to get back on.
 Costa Rica immigration can be strict, and tourists will usually need to provide some sort of confirmation of an onward ticket out of Costa Rica within 90 days of entering.
-Onward tickets can include a flight out of San Jose, or a bus ticket coming back to Panama.
+Onward tickets can include a flight out of San José, or a bus ticket coming back to Panama.

 By train